MicrosoftDocs/azure-devops-docs/docs/organizations/public/view-build-release-public.md

 [!INCLUDE [temp](includes/version-public-projects.md)]

-In this article, learn how to view the status of environment and release pipelines for public projects.
+Learn how to view the status of environment and release pipelines for public projects.
 If you're a contributor, you can also [define environment pipelines](../../pipelines/build/ci-public.md?toc=/azure/devops/organizations/public/toc.json&bc=/azure/devops/organizations/public/breadcrumb/toc.json).

 [!INCLUDE [temp](includes/anon-user.md)]